A Universal Birkhoff Theory for Fast Trajectory Optimization: Abstract

 \section{Abstract}

 { Over the last two decades, pseudospectral methods based on Lagrange interpolants have flourished in solving trajectory optimization problems and their flight implementations.
-In a seemingly unjustified departure from these highly successful methods, a new starting point for trajectory optimization is proposed.
+In a seemingly unjustified departure from these successes, a new starting point for trajectory optimization is proposed.
 This starting point is based on the recently-developed concept of universal Birkhoff interpolants.
-The new approach offers a substantial computational upgrade to the Lagrange theory in completely flattening the rapid growth of the condition numbers from $\mathcal{O}(N^2)$ to $\mathcal{O}(1)$, where $N$ is the number of grid points.
-In addition, the Birkhoff-specific primal-dual computations are isolated to a well-conditioned linear system even for nonlinear, nonconvex problems.
-This is part~I of a two-part paper.
-In part~I, a new theory is developed on the basis of two hypotheses.
-Other than these hypotheses, the theoretical development makes no assumptions on the choices of basis functions or the selection of grid points.
-Several covector mapping theorems are proved to establish the mathematical equivalence between direct and indirect Birkhoff methods.
-In part II of this paper (with Proulx), it is shown that a select family of Gegenbauer grids satisfy the two hypotheses required for the theory to hold.
-Numerical examples in part II illustrate the power and utility of the new theory. }
+The new first-principles' approach offers a substantial computational upgrade to the Lagrange theory in completely flattening the rapid growth of the condition numbers from $\mathcal{O}(N^2)$ to $\mathcal{O}(1)$, where $N$ is the number of grid points.
+Furthermore, a Birkhoff discretization offers the theoretical possibility of an infinite-order rate of convergence.
+In addition, the Birkhoff-specific primal-dual computations are isolated to a well-conditioned linear/convex system even for nonlinear, nonconvex problems.
+This is Part~I of a two-part paper.
+In Part~I, the new theory is developed on the basis of two hypotheses.
+Other than these hypotheses, the theory makes no assumptions on the choices of basis functions, be it polynomials or otherwise, or even the distribution of grid points.
+Several theorems are proved to establish the mathematical equivalence between direct and indirect Birkhoff methods.
+In Part~II of this paper, it is shown that a select family of Gegenbauer grids satisfy the two hypotheses required for the theory to hold.
+The theory developed in Part~I is used in Part~II to produce the fast computational implementation. }

 \begin{document}